ss4328/Machine-Learning/readme.md

 ## AI Programming Showcase
-In this section I want to showcase my knowledge about various AI related algorithms, frameworks, programming languages, libraries and more.
-Priority is to show how the algorithm works - not to solve complex and ambitious problems.
-Usually on classical or generated datasets.
-I'll try to make updates to the readme in chronological order so that any explorer is able to see the path I took.
+In this section I want to showcase the accumulated information about various Machine learning and deep algorithms, used libraries and more.
+The Priority here is to show how the algorithm works - not to solve complex and ambitious problems, usually on classical or generated datasets.
+I'll try to make updates to the readme in chronological order so that any explorer is able to sequentially decipher the implementation.

 ### Raw Python